-- A teacher may write up a formal referral to the dean when a student's misconduct is serious enough for a dean's intervention. - Teacher will notify parent of the infraction and referral to the dean's office. - The teacher and/or dean may also contact the parent sooner as the situation necessitates.
+- A teacher may write up a formal referral to the Dean when a student's misconduct is serious enough for a Dean's intervention. - Teacher will notify the parent of the infraction and referral to the Dean's office. - The teacher and/or Dean may also contact the parent sooner as the situation necessitates.

-Saturday Detention:
+Weekday Detentions & Saturday Detention

-- All detentions assigned by the Deans, will be served on Saturday mornings for up to three hours. - Students assigned to Saturday detention will pay \$5.00 on arrival.
+- Detentions assigned by the Deans will be served Monday through Thursday and some Saturday mornings for up to three hours. - Monday through Thursday detentions will be served after school from 2:45-3:15 in the K-Wing of campus. - Students may be required to serve Saturday Detention.
+Saturday day detentions are from 8:00am-11:00am. - Students assigned to Saturday detention will pay \$5.00 on arrival.
 The supervising teacher will collect and deposit at the Business office.
-Failure to bring detention fee may result in non-admittance & hours will double (counts as a no-show to detention). - At least one day's notice will be given to the student. - A student who wishes to discuss the detention must see the appropriate Dean before the assigned detention. - A student that owes detention money and or detentions hours may not be allowed to attend prom, grad night or take part in other graduation activities. - Students must serve detention when scheduled.
+Failure to bring a detention fee may result in non-admittance & hours will double (counts as a no-show to detention). - At least one day's notice will be given to the student. - A student who wishes to discuss the detention must see the appropriate Dean before the assigned detention. - A student that owes detention money and or detention hours may not be allowed to attend prom, grad night or take part in other graduation activities. - Students must serve detention when scheduled.
 Work, athletics, etc., are unexcused and looked upon as failing to report to an assigned detention.
 (Note: A parent may submit a request in writing if there is a family conflict.
-The Saturday detention may be re-scheduled for another Saturday with no penalty to the student once per semester) - If a student fails to report to detention the penalty hours will be doubled. - Students assigned Saturday Detention are to report to the L-wing unless otherwise noted. - Students must wear Alternative Dress or school uniform as specified in this handbook. - Students are NOT permitted to use any form of electronics during detention.
-Student may be required to complete written assignments or various maintenance tasks on campus during their assigned detention time. - Students must be present before their designated time in order to check in promptly. - All school rules apply during detention. - Failure to comply with any of these rules will constitute a "No Show" and the detention time will be doubled.
+The Saturday detention may be rescheduled for another Saturday with no penalty to the student once per semester) - If a student fails to report to detention the penalty hours will be doubled.

+- Students assigned Saturday Detention are to report to the L-wing unless otherwise noted. - Students must wear Alternative Dress or school uniform as specified in this handbook. - Students are NOT permitted to use any form of electronics during detention.
+Students may be required to complete written assignments or various maintenance tasks on campus during their assigned detention time. - Students must be present before their designated time in order to check in promptly. - All school rules apply during detention. - Failure to comply with any of these rules will constitute a "No Show" and the detention time will be doubled.